In 2013, the government introduced additional funding for primary schools for the provision of PE and sport activities.

 - An increasing number of the children will have the opportunity to participate in a wide range of competitive sports activities.

-- Teachers will be improving their skills in teaching PE.
+- Teachers will improve their skills in teaching PE and games.

 - Children will be motivated by competition to want to take part in more sports.